glenc/glob-module-loader/README.md

 Then simply require glob-module-loader in your application

-    require("amd-loader");
+    require('glob-module-loader');

 Usage
 -----

-glob-module-loader is intended to find all files matching a glob syntax (i.e. plugins/**/*.js) and load each file as an individual module.
+glob-module-loader is intended to find all files matching a glob syntax (i.e. "plugins/**/*.js") and load each file as an individual module.
 It can load all modules synchronously and hand back an array, or it can load them asynchronously calling a callback method for each module loaded.

 ```
    var loader = require('glob-module-loader');